We have created multiple pages to help you find the information you are looking for:

 What is the status of the pre-treatment plant, which will allow us to use more river water?

-The pretreatment plant hasn't been used for around a decade.
+The pretreatment plant is working in May 2023.
 For up-to-date information, please visit Water News Updates.